Feudal barony of Trematon

 The Feudal barony of Trematon (or Honour of Trematon) was one of the three feudal baronies in Cornwall which existed during the mediaeval era.
 Its caput was at Trematon Castle, Cornwall.
 In 1166 it comprised 60 knight's fees, thus about 60 separate manors.

 Descent

 de Vautort

-The barony of Trematon was unusual in that unlike most other English feudal baronies it was not held from the king in-chief but from the descendants of Robert, Count of Mortain, half-brother of King William the Conqueror.
+The barony of Trematon was unusual in that unlike most other British feudal baronies it was not held from the king in-chief but from the descendants of Robert, Count of Mortain, half-brother of King William the Conqueror.
 It was held for several generations by the de Vautort family, Latinized as de Valletorta, which was once thought to come from Vautorte in Maine, but has since been shown to originate in Torteval in Normandy.
 The descent of the barony was as follows: